umar15640-rgb/product-management/docs/EXTERNAL_API_POSTMAN_TESTING.md

 1. **Create Collection**: Create a new collection named "Product Management External API"
 2. **Add Environment Variables**: Set up environment variables as above
 3. **Add Requests**: Create requests for each endpoint
-4. **Set Authorization**: Use collection-level authorization with Bearer Token (for GET endpoints only)
+4. **Set Authorization**: Use collection-level authorization with API Key header
 5. **Add Tests**: Add response validation tests

 ## Testing Checklist

 ### Warranty Registration Tests
+- [ ] Test with phone number only
+- [ ] Test with email only
-- [ ] Test with all required fields
+- [ ] Test with both phone and email
 - [ ] Test with optional fields
 - [ ] Test with invalid product serial number (should return 404)
 - [ ] Test with duplicate warranty for same customer-product (should return 400)
 - [ ] Test with same product but different customer (should create new warranty)
-- [ ] Test with missing required fields (should return 400)
+- [ ] Test with missing phone and email (should return 400)
+- [ ] Test with missing API key (should return 401)
 - [ ] Verify customer is created if doesn't exist
 - [ ] Verify existing customer info is updated
 - [ ] Verify warranty PDF is generated

 ### Claim Registration Tests
+- [ ] Test with phone number only
+- [ ] Test with email only
-- [ ] Test with all required fields including customer_phone
+- [ ] Test with both phone and email
 - [ ] Test with attachments
 - [ ] Test with invalid product serial number (should return 404)
-- [ ] Test with customer_phone that doesn't have warranty (should return 404)
+- [ ] Test with customer_phone/email that doesn't have warranty (should return 404)
 - [ ] Test with inactive warranty (should return 400)
 - [ ] Test with description too short (should return 400)
 - [ ] Test with invalid claim type (should return 400)
+- [ ] Test with missing phone and email (should return 400)
+- [ ] Test with missing API key (should return 401)
-- [ ] Verify warranty status changes to "claimed" after claim creation
+- [ ] Verify warranty status remains unchanged after claim creation

 ### Query Tests
+- [ ] Test warranty lookup by serial and customer_phone with API key
-- [ ] Test warranty lookup by serial number (no API key)
+- [ ] Test warranty lookup by serial and customer_email with API key
+- [ ] Test claims lookup by serial and customer_phone with API key
-- [ ] Test claims lookup by serial number (no API key)
+- [ ] Test claims lookup by serial and customer_email with API key
 - [ ] Test product lookup by serial number (no API key)
-- [ ] Test list warranties with API key
-- [ ] Test list claims with API key and filters
 - [ ] Test with invalid serial number (should return 404)
+- [ ] Test with missing customer_phone and customer_email (should return 400)
+- [ ] Test warranty lookup without API key (should return 401)
+- [ ] Test claims lookup without API key (should return 401)

 ## Common Error Responses